Chapter 1 - Never Judge a Book By its Cover

 “Well, why don’t I throw to you a bit,” Antonio offered.
 “Nothing breaks in a new mitt better than catching the ball.”

 “Okay,” Collin answered, shrugging his shoulders.
 Antonio couldn’t tell if he really wanted to play a little catch with him, but he went with it anyway.
-He remembered what it was like to be 12.
+He remembered what it was like to be nine.
 Baseball was pretty much what it was all about.
 Even when one was trying to act like it was no big deal.

 So they took turns.
 Antonio would throw the ball in a solid line to Collin and, since Antonio didn’t have a mitt with him, Collin would toss it back gentle enough for Antonio to catch it with his bare hands.
-Then he remembered something.
+Then Collin remembered something.
 “Hey, my dad had a mitt,” he shot over his shoulder bounding up the porch and into the house.
 A few moments later he returned and tossed the mitt to Antonio.

 Then they played a game of catch, back and forth.
 Sometimes Antonio would lob the ball high up into the air, simulating a fly ball.
-Other times, he’d roll it on the dirt, like a grounder.
+Other times, he’d pitch it on the dirt, so it rolled like a grounder.
 It was silent except for when Antonio would call out words of encouragement, “nice catch” or “good eye.”
 Every once in a while they would indulge Buddy and throw a ball for him, who never seemed to tire of the game.
 He barked happily as Antonio and Collin threw the ball back and forth to one another.

 After a bit, Rose came out onto the porch wiping her hands with a dish towel.
-“Soup’s on, if you can tear yourselves away from the pennant game,” she laughed.

 Antonio was floored.
 She knew the game?
 The look on his face was funny to her and she laughed.

-“Just because I’m a girl doesn’t mean I don’t follow baseball,” she said, shaking her head.
-“It’s 1930, for heavens sakes.
+“Just because I’m a girl doesn’t mean I don’t follow baseball.
+It’s 1930, for heavens sakes.
 I actually played softball in high school.”

 “Yeah, she’s really good,” Collin said, obviously proud of his sister.